LVep/lvep.github.io/cv.md

 - **2019**: M.A. in Cultural Anthropology, Ludwig-Maximilians-University Munich
   Thesis: *Ludwigsfeld: The (Non-)simultaneities of a Munich city district.
 Struggles for recognition and power of interpretation over a space between former concentration camp, residential estate for ‘Heimatlose Ausländer’ and urban living in the countryside*

-- **2012–2019**: Studies in European Ethnology and Cultural Analysis at the University of Regensburg and the Ludwig-Maximilians-Universität, München
+- **2016**: B.A. in European Ethnology and Cultural Analysis (minor in computer science), Ludwig-Maximilians-University Munich
+  Thesis: *Contemporary witnesses in conflict.
+Negotiation processes in the remembrance of Anne Frank as symbolic figure*

 ---
 ## Academic Positions